cerner/fhir.cerner.com/content/dstu2/authorization.md

 ## Registration ##
-In order for your client application to utilize any protected resources, your client application must first register using our [code console][CERNER-CODE-CONSOLE].
+In order for your client application to utilize any protected resources, your client application must first register.
 A Cerner Care account is required to register applications.
 Obtaining a Cerner Care account is free and requires nothing but an email address.

+If registering an application that is using the public app profile and requires access only when the user is online, your client application must first register using our [code console][CERNER-CODE-CONSOLE].

+If registering a confidential client application (required for offline_access and access on behalf of a system), please first request an account via the **non-production** instance of [Cerner Central System Account Registration][SYSTEM-ACCOUNT-REGISTRATION].
+Once the request is completed, you can then send the client identifier to your existing Cerner contact in order to complete the setup process.

 Once registered, a **client identifier** will be provided for use with the Cerner Authorization Server.
 As a registered client, Cerner